Alisha Sarang-Sieminski, Ph.D.

 Select Courses TaughtSenior Capstone in Engineering (SCOPE)

 Dr. Alisha Sarang-Sieminski is an associate dean and an associate professor of bioengineering at Olin College.
-She has a BS in chemical engineering from MIT, a PhD in bioengineering from University of Pennsylvania, and did her postdoctoral work in the Biological Engineering Division at MIT.
-Her work has been funded through a predoctoral fellowship from the Whitaker foundation, a Ruth L. Kirschstein National Research Service Award post-doctoral fellowship from the NSF, and research funding for work at Olin from both the NSF and the NIH.
+They have a BS in chemical engineering from MIT, a PhD in bioengineering from University of Pennsylvania, and did their postdoctoral work in the Biological Engineering Division at MIT.
+Their work has been funded through a predoctoral fellowship from the Whitaker foundation, a Ruth L. Kirschstein National Research Service Award post-doctoral fellowship from the NSF, and research funding for work at Olin from both the NSF and the NIH.

-Dr. Sarang-Sieminski is passionate about undergraduate education and using bioengineering and design to make a difference in people’s lives, and bringing an equity and access lens to engineering education.
-Since coming to Olin, she has enjoyed developing a number of new Bioengineering courses including Topics in Bioengineering and Biomedical Device Design.
-Her research interests involve using low-tech approaches to improving accessibility for people.
-As Director of SCOPE, she is focused on continuing to build the program while improving integration of this capstone experience with the rest of the Olin curriculum and enriching student experience.
+Dr. Sarang-Sieminski is passionate about undergraduate education and using design to make a difference in people’s lives, and bringing an equity and access lens to engineering education.
+Since coming to Olin, they have enjoyed developing a number of new Bioengineering courses including Topics in Bioengineering and Biomedical Device Design.
+They are also active in efforts at Olin and in the larger engineering education community to advance equity and inclusion efforts within curricula and educational communities.